pmjones/adr/README.md

 ## Collaborations

-1. The web handler dispatches the incoming client request to an _Action_.
+1. The web handler receives a client request and dispatches it to an _Action_.

-1. The _Action_ interacts with the _Domain_ and gets back _Domain_ data.
+1. The _Action_ interacts with the _Domain_.

-1. The _Action_ feeds the _Domain_ data to the _Responder_.
+1. The _Action_ feeds data to the _Responder_.
+(N.b.: This may include results from the _Domain_ interaction, data from the client request, and so on.)

+1. The _Responder_ builds a response using the data fed to it by the _Action_.

-1. The _Responder_ builds and returns response, which the web handler sends back to the client.
+1. The web handler sends the response back to the client.

 ## Comparisons